kblise/HNSCC_mIHC_paper/README.md

 # Single-Cell Spatial Proteomics Analyses of Head and Neck Squamous Cell Carcinoma Reveal Tumor Heterogeneity and Immune Architectures Associated with Clinical Outcome

 This repository contains all code necessary to reproduce the results and figures of the paper "Single-Cell Spatial Proteomics Analyses of Head and Neck Squamous Cell Carcinoma Reveal Tumor Heterogeneity and Immune Architectures Associated with Clinical Outcome."
-All data, including the output of the multiplex immunohistochemistry computational imaging processing workflow for each tumor region and survival data for each patient are available on Zenodo: [DOI: 10.5281/zenodo.4584441](https://doi.org/10.5281/zenodo.4584441).
+All data, including the output of the multiplex immunohistochemistry computational imaging processing workflow for each tumor region, and survival and treatment data for each patient are available on Zenodo: [DOI: 10.5281/zenodo.4584440](https://doi.org/10.5281/zenodo.4584440).

 # Steps to Create Figures